-Why won't the QTU participate in the inquest into the death of Gavin Woods?
+Why wouldn't the QTU participate in the inquest into the death of Gavin Woods?

-How can the coroner find out the truth about Gavin Woods' suicide if the QTU won't participate in the inquest?
+How could the coroner find out the truth about Gavin Woods' suicide if the QTU wouldn't participate in the inquest?

-And why are the QTU refusing to make wider submissions to the coroner about workplace, health and safety issues?
+And why did the QTU refuse to make wider submissions to the coroner about workplace, health and safety issues?

-Why isn't this a valid use of QTU funding?
+Why wasn't this a valid use of QTU funding?

 Aren't our lives important to the QTU?

-Gavin Woods and his partner, Andrea Malfliet, have paid their QTU fees in good faith for years.
+Gavin Woods and his partner, Andrea Malfliet, paid their QTU fees in good faith for years.

 The new legislation was drafted after the Health Services Union scandal involving Federal MP Craig Thomson.

 The reporting requirements will be backdated to July 1 2012.